sayedhanzala/sayedhanzala/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm a passionate Developer currently working at iDiligence Solutions Pvt.
-Ltd. With a strong foundation in React, Next.js, and Node.js, I'm dedicated to crafting seamless and dynamic user experiences. 🚀<br>🌟 Currently working in:<br><br>    React<br>    Next.js<br>    Node.js<br><br>🤖 Also diving into:<br><br>    AI<br>    Machine Learning<br><br>Feel free to explore my repositories and reach out if you share an interest in tech or AI! ✨
+Ltd. With a strong foundation in React, Next.js, and Node.js, I'm dedicated to crafting seamless and dynamic user experiences. 🚀<br>🌟 Currently working in:<br><br>    React<br>    Next.js<br>    Node.js<br><br>🤖 Also diving into:<br><br>    AI<br>    Machine Learning<br><be> I have also completed a Specialization in Machine Learning.
+Feel free to explore my repositories and reach out if you share an interest in tech or AI! ✨
-I have also completed a Specialization in Machine Learning.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sayed-mohammad-hanzala)